argyleink/ScrollSnapExplainers/css-scroll-start/explainer.md

 <br>

 ## Proposed Solution
-A new CSS property on scroll containers `scroll-start` which sets the initial scroll position on initialization.
+A new CSS property on scroll containers `scroll-start` which sets the initial scroll position.
 Once the user has interacted with the scroll area, `scroll-start` has no effect.
 The style must be present during scrollport creation or it has otherwised missed it's timing.

 |   |   |
 |:----------|:-------------|